ndk123-web/blog/Readme.md

 23. For login is for only "admin" so that admin can remove images , changes title , sub_heading , content of any post or blog
     - For normal user directly can see the blogs but can't change their post i know thats the limitation but i will optimize that

+24. So , Problem is whenever render Server sleeps then whatever the images uploaded by users that get vanished
+    - So i used cloud file stoarage to store user images using " DropBox "
+    - DropBox Automatically Saves clients data and it is slow but images are rendering even render servers goes to sleep

 <!-- What I do in Code in Short -->